-Working out if you have gluten intolerance symptoms can be very difficult and complicated.
+Gluten intolerance symptoms -working out if you have them can be very difficult and complicated.

 There are a wide range of symptoms that can fall into this category and they can be caused by three different conditions: wheat allergy, celiac disease and non-celiac gluten sensitivity.
 The term gluten intolerance is a general term that is often used by people suffering from any one of these problems.